Testimonials

 The luxurious accommodation was amidst varying settings and it was breathtaking to watch Nyala antelope grazing from our balcony.

+The kids enjoyed lounging in the spa amongst the bushes.
 The food was delicious, sometimes elaborate and sometimes simple and tasty.

-Particularly special was the time of conversation with Hennie sharing about life in South Africa – going off the tourist beaten track.
 Hearing nightmare material, scary stories on the one hand, and side-splitting hilarious episodes on the other, made for many hours of entertainment.
 Stand up comedy for no extra charge!!
+Thank you Michael for a fantastic holiday!
+We won’t forget!

-Peter & Joanna G. (Brisbane)
+Peter & Joanna G. (Brisbane, January 2011)

-I went on safari with Hennie/Michael in 2009.
+I went on safari with Michael in 2009.
 I have been on many overseas trips over the last 20 years and this was by far the most invigorating, exciting, tantalizing holiday I have been on, this can be confirmed by my 2000+ photos (all of them great ones), and my eagerness to tell anyone who will listen, about the trip.

 He took us down the river past the bathing Hippos, hungry crocs and screaming Baboons, pointing out the different tracks of each animal, including Lion tracks, and that was only the start of each walk.
 Each day was a real adventure; we closed in on herds of Elephants, Buffalos and passed the curious Giraffes.

-We had a magical day in “The Garden of Eden,” as Hennie described it.
+We had a magical day in “The Garden of Eden,” as we later described it.
 The five of us sat on top of a huge boulder and watched, in complete silence, as a herd of buffalo, decorated by an array of birds on their backs, led by 3 Giraffes, walked up the river towards us.
 On the other side of the river from us were some elephants shading under a tree, with a pod of Hippos on the sand bank in between the elephants and us.
 The Buffalo casually crossed the river in front of us, pushing the Hippos off their sand bank, and carried on up the river without care of the Crocodile swimming around in the river near them.
 It was great to be out in the bush without hoards of other people around to scare the animals away, we were the only humans in the area.

 Another absolutely fantastic experience was at camp.
 During our sunset beer, we sat and watched as a herd of Buffalo plodded through the 7 foot grass to settle down for a nap on the sand bank a few metres from our table (and behind the camp fence).
 It looked like about 100 buffalo settled down with us, and the mother and baby Hippo grazing on the grass closer to our fence made the experience even more surreal.
-As Hennie said as he went to bed that night, “I’ve never seen that before. “

 We were truly gifted with our experiences every day.
 I’m running out of space here, so I don’t have time to go into our sightings of the pride of Lions we saw attack and bring down a Buffalo, or the Leopard that walked in front of our truck one night, or the Hyenas stalking around the lions’ catch, not to mention zebras, eagles, oh yeah the stampeding Elephants was an experience, and many other animals I can’t remember the names of.
 I could keep writing on and on about my trip, but I have other things to do this week.